paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 #### Build the rat CTAT genome lib

-For this step the Ensembl gene transfer format (GTF) file was manually modified prior to running the CTAT genome lib building script, in order to convey that the MT-ATP8 and MT-ATP6 genes are encoded within a single overlapping transcript that, although detected by STAR-Fusion, does not represent a chimeric mitochondrial RNA.
-Similarly, GTF information for the MT-ND4l and Mt-ND4 genes was updated to reflect that they are normally expressed as a single transcript.

 The custom GTF file is available in the `custom-GTFs` directory.

 Decompress the rat reference genome and GTF files: